Harriet Quimby: Vin Fiz

-The Vin Fiz Company, a division of Armour Meat Packing Plant of Chicago, used Quimby to advertise the new grape soda, Vin Fiz, after the death of Calbraith Perry Rodgers in April 1912.
-She appeared in adverts in her distinctive purple aviator uniform.
+The Vin Fiz Company, a division of Armour Meat Packing Plant of Chicago, used Quimby to advertise the new grape soda, Vin Fiz, after the death of Calbraith Perry Rodgers (Note: Rodgers was the first pilot to fly across the continental USA.
+The aircraft was the Vin Fiz flyer) in an aviation accident in April 1912.
+She appeared in advertisements in her distinctive purple aviator uniform.